What’s in this article

 Citizens from any country are allowed to apply for the MM2H programme.
 However, there are certain financial requirements which an applicant has to fulfil:

-• For retirees, there is a requirement to show proof of receiving pension from government RM10,000 per month
+- For retirees, there is a requirement to show proof of receiving a pension from the government of RM10,000 per month

-Although the financial requirements for MM2H programme increased significantly, the programme is still widely popular due to the benefits the programme offers as well as the general low cost of living in Malaysia.
+Although the financial requirements for the MM2H programme increased significantly, the programme is still widely popular due to the benefits the programme offers as well as the generally low cost of living in Malaysia.

 Restrictions to MM2H Programme